Elements-Agency/benjaminjyoung/content/_index.md

 aliases: [/gallery]
 ---

-Ben Young is a contemporary fine arts painter, originating from Appalachia Ohio.
-Painting in watercolor and oil paint since beginning in December 2023.
-A fairly new artist with a lot of raw talent continuing to develop.
+Ben Young is a contemporary fine arts painter hailing from Appalachia Ohio.
+Painting in watercolor and oil paint since December 2023.
+He is a relatively new artist with lots of raw talent and continuing to refine his style.
 He specializes in painting emotional narratives based on his own experiences and feelings.